-Domestic Violence & Assault Charges Attorney Serving Frisco, Texas and Surrounding Areas
+Domestic Violence & Assault Charges Attorney Serving Allen, Texas and Surrounding Areas

 If you're facing domestic violence charges, you need a criminal defense attorney that knows how to defend against a domestic violence charge.
 I combine experience with dedication to help my clients defend themselves against these complex charges.
 I take time to understand the details of each case and build a reputable defense for each client.